Navigation

 Glasgow summit to review progress made in last two years.

 The next United Nations Conference of the Parties on Climate Change (COP26) is to be hosted by the United Kingdom in partnership with Italy and is to take place from 31 October to 12 November 2021 in Glasgow.
 The summit will be the culmination of tireless efforts made by the UK in 2020 and 2021 that will continue until it hands over the presidency at the end of 2022.
-The conference will review initiatives taken by countries that signed the Paris Agreement (COP21, 12 December 2015), which came into effect on 4 November 2016.
-A review of progress made is as follows:
+The conference will review initiatives taken by countries that signed the Paris Agreement (COP21, 12 December 2015), which came into effect on 4 November 2016. review of progress made is as follows:

 Disparate commitments remain far from meeting targets.